exoscale/yummy/README.md

 - `keyword`: coerce a string to a keyword
 - `envfmt`: produce a string from a format string and environment variables to pull in
 - `slurp`: produce a string from the given file content
+- `uuid`: produce a UUID from the given string

 ## Example